BURN INJURY LAWYERS | MARYLAND, VIRGINIA & WASHINGTON DC

-- Second Degree: Depending on how deep the injury penetrates the skin, second degree burns are classified as either partial or full thickness.
-The epidermis and layer of skin underneath, termed the dermis, are both affected by a partial thickness burn.
+- Second Degree: Depending on how deep the injury penetrates the skin, second-degree burns are classified as either partial or full thickness.
+The epidermis and layer of skin underneath termed the dermis, are both affected by a partial thickness burn.
 Blisters often develop, appearing deep pink or red; however, the skin turns pale when a slight amount of pressure is applied.
-A partial burn injury may take up to 21 days or more to fully heal, but skin grafting is not necessary and the scarring is minimal.
-A full thickness second degree burn will penetrate the entire epidermis and most of the dermis layer of skin underneath.
+A partial burn injury may take up to 21 days or more to fully heal, but skin grafting is not necessary, and the scarring is minimal.
+A full-thickness second-degree burn will penetrate the entire epidermis and most of the dermis layer of skin underneath.
 There may be minor to extensive nerve damage, which actually serves to minimize the pain for a victim.
 However, skin graft surgery is usually necessary, scarring can be severe, and the recovery period is lengthy.

 - Third Degree: These burns are extremely critical and require extensive medical treatment over a long healing process.
 All layers of skin are destroyed, and there may be damage to underlying bones, muscles, and tendons.
 Again, the pain for a victim may be limited because the nerve endings have been obliterated.
-The skin appears leathery or charred, and the color may range from ashy grey to white.
+The skin appears leathery or charred, and the color may range from ashy gray to white.

 - Fourth Degree: The most serious types of burns are often fatal, as the injury penetrates muscle, subcutaneous fat, bone, and internal organs under the skin.
 If the victim survives, he or she will still suffer significant scarring and disfigurement.

 Medical Conditions That Accompany Serious Burns